 Address: 77-79 York Street, Sydney

-The building’s facades cut glare, cooled beams maintain the temperature, and a plant in the basement recycles 90% of the building’s water, earning a converted 6-star green status.
+The building’s facades cut glare, cooled beams maintain the temperature and a plant in the basement recycles 90% of the building’s water.
+These features earned a converted 6-star green status.

 Two eye-catching features are the building’s green wall on the Bligh street side of the building and the colourful James Angus Sculpture on the O’Connell Street corner.